 - Aromatic flavorings and seasonings (vanilla extract, cinnamon, paprika)

 - Baby shampoo

 - Leather shoes

 We tend to avoid dangerous artificial fragrances, and use essential oils around infants with caution and as-needed to address specific needs.
 Mama Z will use essential oils in her nipple cream, but apply it immediately after a feeding to give it time to absorb before the baby’s next feeding.

 Fennel essential oil can be derived from the “aerial parts” (aboveground stems, leaves, and flowers) or the seeds of the Foeniculum vulgare plant, and the seeds are the primary part used in herbal and culinary preparations.
 Typically, the seed is what is used for essential oils, as well.

-Familiar compounds like alpha-pinene and limonene are found in fennel, but the seeds contain varying – and usually high – amounts of another compound that we don't see as often: estragole.
+Familiar compounds like alpha-pinene and limonene are found in fennel, but the seeds contain varying – and usually significant – amounts of another compound that we don’t see as often: estragole.
 (9)